 Successively increasing the coverage (Figure 1b), the 2D crystalline phase is exclusively found on the large terraces; in addition, also disordered regions are found on large terraces close to the steps.
-Narrow terraces $(\sim 10 \text{ nm width})$ in Figure 1b are now completely filled with the disordered 2D glass phase.
+Narrow terraces (~10 nm width) in Figure 1b are now completely filled with the disordered 2D glass phase.
 As the influence of the steps is much larger at narrow terraces, it is likely that the interaction with these defects is responsible for the formation of the disordered 2D glass phase, inhibiting the ordering process.
 In large-scale STM images, three orientations of the 2D crystalline phase are found (only one orientation per terrace (SI II)), whose orientation differs by multiplies of 120°.
 Hence, these domains are rotationally aligned with the underlying Ag(111) surface lattice.
-The observation that large terraces are largely occupied by large and homogeneous areas of 2D crystalline phase points toward (weakly) attractive adsorbate-adsorbate interactions.
+The observation that large terraces are largely occupied by large and homogeneous areas of 2D crystalline phase points towards (weakly) attractive adsorbate-adsorbate interactions.

 Next we concentrate on the dynamic behavior of [BMP][TFSA] on Ag(111) at 100 K. Figure 2 shows the boundary between an ordered 2D crystalline phase and an adjacent 2D liquid phase, which typically appears frizzy (Figure 2a).
 Such frizzy features are generally due to surface mobility at the phase boundary.
-Even though we used a high tunneling resistance ($R_t \approx 2-44 \text{ G}\Omega$), we cannot totally exclude tip-induced effects.
-Time sequences of STM images were acquired, and selected images from two series are shown in Figure 2b and c.
-The time interval from image to image
+Even though we used a high tunneling resistance ($R_t \sim 2 - 44 \text{ G}\Omega$), we can not totally exclude tip induced effects.
+Time sequences of STM images were acquired and selected images from two series are shown in Figures 2b and 2c.
+The time interval from image to image was ~ 25 s in Figure 2a and ~6 s in Figure 2b.
+The main finding is that the interior of the domain remains stable over time, while the location of the phase boundary changes gradually.
+This behavior can be explained by a 2D adsorption-desorption equilibrium at the phase boundary.
+The IL entities in the 2D liquid phase are highly mobile and can not be resolved.50-52